jonas-benitah/Equity-Portfolio-Rebalancer/README.md

 # Equity Portfolio Rebalancer

-An n8n workflow that reads a stock portfolio from Google Sheets, fetches live market prices, computes the rebalancing needed to reach a target allocation, writes the results back to the sheet, and notifies the user by email and push notification.
+An n8n workflow that reads a stock portfolio from Google Sheets, fetches the latest closing prices, computes the rebalancing needed to reach a target allocation, writes the results back to the sheet, and notifies the user by email and push notification.

 > Built with n8n, OpenAI (tool-calling agent), Marketstack, Google Sheets, Gmail and Pushover.